Skip to content

 Should I use cash or card in the Maldives?

-Don’t forget to change any leftover Maldivian rufiyaa back to pounds with us when you get back home.
+Don’t forget to exchange any leftover Maldivian rufiyaa back into pounds with us when you return home.

 How much cash should I take to the Maldives?